t-ivanov/HadoopExamples/README.md

 * Description:

 What is the functionality of the program?
-Check the source code and use any available external resources (+reference)
+Check the source code and use any available external resources (+references).

 * Usage: